eclatealba/QuizMasters/README.md

 * Three user experiences including Registration, Login and Test taking session.
 Allowing a student to take 20 questions within the scope of the IST 303 class for the purse of determining the possibility of testing out of the class.

 **What We Learned**
+Collaboration: Our team consisted of five folks with different strengths and backgrounds.
+We saw challenges and opportunities from different perspectives.
+At times we had to talk thorough an issue or a decision over a zoom call to understand where everybody  was comming from, but ultimatelly the conversation gave a better underderstanding to all of us.

+Code Interpretation: Writing code to create and reading code to understand how it works together are different skills.
+Generating a solution was a very creative process, full of possible avenues for the project to diverge.
+However,when we ran into errors or logic challenges we needed to step thorugh the code in the order of its execution to find the element that needed fixing.

+Agile Methodology: We learned a lot about Agile Methodologies through reading but the project gave us an opportunity to experience the process of managing an effort with forethough and planning.
+The approach made a lot of difference in terms of assessing what the team could accomplish given the constraints.

 * Final Presentation: https://docs.google.com/presentation/d/1lJ95T4EmM6BZx7x_cFSQIgDcUpd0O90_Svj6hMv-6ws/edit?usp=sharing